 Per Mertesacker Family Life:

-Per comes from an upper-middle-class family background before football investment paid off.
-His father, Stefan was born on the 25 of July 1951.
+Starting off, Per comes from an upper-middle-class family background before his football investment paid off.
+His father, Stefan, was born on the 25 of July 1951.

 Stefan Mertesacker is a youth football coach and functionary.
 He is the longtime director of the amateur football section of Hannover 96.
 He is a legend in their football amateur department.